 - Using opioids in situations where it is physically hazardous, such as driving

-If you or a loved one’s use meets this criterion in the past 12 months, then you may be suffering from opioids use disorder requiring treatment.
+If you or a loved one’s use meets this criterion in the past 12 months, then you may be suffering from opioid use disorder requiring treatment.
 Call our opioid recovery center to schedule an assessment or to learn more about the holistic treatment of opioid use disorder.